Who has the most followers on X/Twitter in 2025?

 Perry’s X/Twitter account goes hard on the business front, plugging her latest tour with a wink and a smile — she’s got tickets to sell, after all.
 But her feed always appears upbeat and colorful, mirroring the artwork and music videos that made her name.

-— KATY PERRY (@katyperry) May 13, 2025
+— KATY PERRY (@katyperry) June 22, 2025

-9. Taylor Swift – 93.7 million followers
+9. Taylor Swift – 93.6 million followers

-— Taylor Swift (@taylorswift13) April 19, 2024
+— Taylor Swift (@taylorswift13) May 30, 2025

-10. NASA – 86.6 million followers
+10. NASA – 86.9 million followers

 The final entry in our list is the only agency or business.
 The name “NASA” is synonymous with exploration, adventure, and innovation — it’s the catch-all space research program, and its inclusion here is testament to that fact.
 SpaceX, owned by Musk, has roughly 50 million fewer followers.

-— NASA (@NASA) May 15, 2025
+— NASA (@NASA) June 26, 2025

 What do all of these accounts have in common?
 NASA aside, they’re all huge celebrities — whether they’re pop icons or politicians, you could probably pick them out in a crowd.
 It’s a far cry from the most-subscribed and -viewed YouTube channels, which range from national broadcasters and wrestling companies to Swedish gaming influencers and kids’ content.